tkestack/tke/docs/design-proposals/cilium.md

 ## Main proposal

+1. Add EnsuerCilium switch that indicate CNI is cilium or Galaxy in cluster object and make Galaxy as default CNI.
-1. Create EnsureCilium function to install Cilium.
+2. Create EnsureCilium function to install Cilium.
-2. Check the linux kernel version when the verison does not meet the requirement then installation will finished and throw a message for users.
+3. Check the linux kernel version when the verison does not meet the requirement then installation will finished and throw a message for users.
-2. Pass the Cilium configuration args by clusterSpec.NetworkArgs, then use go-template to overwrite the Cilium yaml.
+4. Pass the Cilium configuration args `networkMode` by clusterSpec.NetworkArgs, then use go-template to overwrite the Cilium yaml.
-3. Add EnsuerCilium switch that indicate CNI is cilium or Galaxy in cluster object and make Galaxy as default CNI.
+5. Set the controller-manager flags: `--configure-cloud-routes=false`,`--allocate-node-cidrs=false` to disable the cloud provider set pod CIDR for nodes when deploy cilium on overlay network mode.
+Use ipam to allocate pod CIDR to nodes.
+6. Add node labels: `infra.tce.io/as`, `infra.tce.io/switch-ip` on the first master for underlay network mode.Pass the label configuration args by clusterSpec.NetworkArgs.
+7. Pass configuration args `cluster-cidrs`and `base-pod-number` for ipamd deployment.Pass configuration args `NonMasqueradeCIDRs` for ip-masq-agent.

 ## User cases

-### Case 1
+### Case 1 Deploy Cilium on overlay network mode

 1. Deploy a TKEStack environment then create a new baremetal cluster with rebuid tke-platform-controller without galaxy.
 ```